Mount Pleasant residents concerned about commercial development plans across from Moultrie Middle School

 MOUNT PLEASANT, S.C.
 (WCBD) – A controversial commercial development proposal that would’ve put development right across from a Lowcountry middle school, failed at the Town of Mount Pleasant’s Design and Review Board meeting.

-“As a parent, it’s not something you want built,” says Nick Payne, who lives on Rose Lane which is right behind the commercial space.
+“As a parent, it’s not something you want built,” said Nick Payne, who lives on Rose Lane which is right behind the commercial space.

 “There is no entry and exit provided on Coleman, only on Simmons.
 The fact of the matter is most of the people that are traveling are going to be using Coleman to get here,” Payne says.